JJWallis/practical-questions/README.md

 [Task](https://frontendeval.com/questions/image-carousel)

-For this challenge I was tasked with
+For this challenge I was tasked with recreating a classic image carousel where the user would see an active image and could cycle through all available images using either button.

 ### Useful resources